PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed Lua errors when firing the AN-94

 - Fixed RFB reload animation

+- Fixed Scoreboard level UI when player is max level

 - Fixed End Of Game UI not triggering for a player if said player was in the Main Menu at the end of a match